mcleeder/dictionary-mirror/README.md

     - I tried using an EC2 instance of Amazon's Linux distro, but I couldn't get it to work.
     - Ultimately ended up just sending it over to fly.io.
 - I still like xpath for scraping.
-    - Not a perfect scraper.
-There are some html formats that I haven't handled.
-Plural words
+    - Not a perfect parser.
+Plural words for example.

 ## Use